positron-solutions/elisp-repo-kit/README.md

 -   ci-nix-flake
 -   ci-run-shim
 -   ci-tests
--   docs-contributing
+-   doc-contributing
--   docs-manual
+-   doc-manual
--   docs-readme
+-   doc-readme

 Generated files or extremely common files are not included.
 For each one of these choices, there is a corresponding command: